Skip to main content

 Dholak mein taal hai payal mein chan chan, ghunghat mein Gori hai sehere pe sajan...Chaks seemed to have learned only the doli step well.
 Bhago whirled around him on the stage, in her beautiful ghagra, making Ajabde smile at Pratap.
 Jaha bhi yeh jaaye bahare hi chaaye, yeh khusiyaan hi paaye mere dil ne duwa di hai, Mere Yaar Ki Shadi Hai!
 Mere Yaar Ki Shaadi hai!
 Ven and Rohan seemed to be the uninvited additions on stage as they did everything from thumkas to latkas, making everyone laugh as Bhago stopped, confused.

 " Up next after this err... half a performance is the bride's sisters."
 Shakti's eyes were searching the crowd ever since she ran off, and his search ended on the stage.
-Three girls, in the same attire, their faces covered in dupatta, Shakti didn't know how he could tell Heer apart, but he could.
+Three girls, in the same attire, their faces covered in a dupatta, Shakti didn't know how he could tell Heer apart, but he could.
 She was right there in the middle.

 Mayi Ni Mayi munder pe teri bol raha hai kaga...
-Jogan ho gayi teri dulaari mann jogi saang laga .
+Jogan ho gayi teri dulaari mann jogi saang laga.
 As the dupattas came off, Shakti found not only Ven and Rohan but Pratap and Ajabde eyeing him instead of the stage with a strange smile.
 Ven and Rohan decided to ruin this one too as they joined Heer at Sunn Heeriye naach Heeriye Nachke raang jama, Sunn Heeriye nach Heeriye nachke Dhoom Macha...
 Heer laughed a little before catching Shakti's eyes, smiling as she looked away.

 Inn Haato mein Laga de mehendi baandh Shagun ka dhaaga, Jogan ho gayi teri Dulaari mann Jogi saang laaga!